patrikkarlsson72/intunepack/doc/prd.md

 - **Responsive Design**: Clean, professional interface suitable for enterprise environments
 - **Error Handling**: Clear error messages and troubleshooting information
 - **Status Indicators**: Visual feedback for operation states (ready, processing, completed, failed)
+- **Keyboard Shortcuts**: Ctrl+O for quick file access

 ## User Stories

 ### Package Creation
-- As an IT admin, I want to drag and drop an installer into the app so that I can quickly generate a `.intunewin` package for Intune deployment.
+- As an IT admin, I want to click to select an installer so that I can quickly generate a `.intunewin` package for Intune deployment.
 - As an IT admin, I want to select multiple files or folders so that I can package complex applications with dependencies.
 - As an IT admin, I want to see a progress bar so that I know how long the packaging operation will take.

 ### Package Extraction
-- As an IT admin, I want to drag and drop a `.intunewin` file so that I can extract its contents without using the command line.
+- As an IT admin, I want to click to select a `.intunewin` file so that I can extract its contents without using the command line.
 - As an IT admin, I want to view the structure of an existing package so that I can understand its contents before deployment.

 ### Monitoring and Troubleshooting